phetsims/plinko-probability/doc/implementation-notes.md

 Each time a ball exits the Galton Board, one of the bins is incremented by one.
 These numbers are then used to calculate the mean, variance, standard deviation.

-The view model takes the position of the model ball, transforms it and makes the view appear.
+A model-view transform is used to map between model and view coordinate frames.
+This transform is created in PlinkoProbabilityCommonView, by mapping the bounds of the Galton board model to bounds of the Galton board view.